ImperialCollegeLondon/covid19model/README.md

 The code for scenarios runs only in full mode not in short run or debug mode.
 Not running full model to estimate anything is not recommended and discouraged.
 Only full run should be used to get results.

 The instructions for European code are below.
-This relase is specific to [Italy report](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-20-italy/)
+This release is specific to [Italy report](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-20-italy/)

 ## Version 3 Release